douxxtech/terminal-ogp/README.md

 [Check all the themes here !](themes/THEMES.md)

-You can also use `?svg=https://example.com/mysvg.svg` if you have a custom svg file
+You can also use `?svg=https://example.com/mysvg.svg` if you have a custom svg file.
+Adding `?failurl=https://example.com/fallback.svg`: Returns a `Location:` header to the given url if something fails.

 ## Deployment
 To host your very own version of this project, follow those easy steps: